phasehumans/ai/02_Python/python.md

 - endswith()
 - zfill(0 req) --> pad w/0 for uniform str num
 - center(num, symbol)  --> center str with symbol around
+- split() --> str into segments[]
+- .join() --> combine multiple strings into one single string, with a specific separator in between.

 ### Data Structures